OsiriX-Foundation/karnak-documentation/docs/profiles/masks.md

 ![Rectangles example](resources/CleanPixel_rectangle.png)

-The example below shows how to define a default mask (`stationName: *`) and a mask that will be applied only to instances coming from the R2D2 station.
+The example below shows how to define a default mask (`stationName: *`), a mask specific to the R2D2 station and a more specific mask applied only depending on the image size.

+Depending on the instance image size and station name, the following actions will be performed:

+- The instance Rows, Columns and Station Name attributes are retrieved.
+- These values are matched against the masks defined in the masks list.
+If an exact match is found using the imageWidth, imageHeight and stationName values, this mask is used for the cleaning pixel action.
+In this example, if the instance contains the value 1024 in the Rows and Columns attribute and "R2D2" in the station name attribute, the third mask will be selected.
+- If no match is found, the image size attributes are removed and a match is performed only on the station name attribute.
+In this example, if the instance contains "R2D2" in the Station Name attribute, the second mask will be selected without any regards for the image size of the instance.
+- If no match is found, the default mask will be selected, here the first one.

 ```yaml
 masks: